weijiaheng/weijiaheng.github.io/_pages/about.md

 News
 ======
-I will give a short talk in the [Weakly Supervised Learning (WSL) workshop](https://wsl-workshop.github.io/acml21.html) at ACML2021.
+[2021.
+11] I will give a short talk in the [Weakly Supervised Learning (WSL) workshop](https://wsl-workshop.github.io/acml21.html) at ACML2021.

-One paper accepted to ICLR 2021.
+[2021.
+02] One paper accepted to AISTATS 2021.

-One paper accepted to AISTATS 2021.
+[2021.
+01] One paper accepted to ICLR 2021.

-One paper accepted to ICML workshop (Incentives in Machine Learning)
+[2020.
+05] One paper accepted to ICML workshop (Incentives in Machine Learning)

 Publications and Preprints